nikhilmule/EDA_US_Air_Traffic_data/README.md

     - For carrier group '1'.
 In year 2001 peak year
     - For carrier group '0'.
 In year 2013 is peak year
     - In year 2007 is airlines from MIA (MIA - Miami International Airport) travelled longer distances (based on the mean)
+Note: Please run the file to see visualiaztion output of 'pydeck' library